-The horizontal space between the nearest foundation of a building to the right-of-way line and that right-of-way line, extending to the sidelines of the lot, and measured as the shortest distance from that foundation to the right-of-way line.
-The front yard of a corner lot shall be that yard abutting the street upon which the lot has its least frontage, except as deed restrictions specify otherwise.
+The horizontal space between the nearest foundation of a building to the front lot line, extending to the side lines of the lot, and measured as the shortest distance from that foundation to the front lot line.

 Yard, Rear

 The horizontal space between the nearest foundation of a building to a rear lot line and that rear lot line, extending to the side lines of the lot, and measured as the shortest distance from the foundation to the rear lot line.
 Corner lots shall have no rear yards, only front yards and side yards.